A few of you have asked me to put a list together of tips on how to care for the good china after giving birth.

 • vitamin E oil and/ or neosporin on c-section incisions

-• wearing a maternity/belly band to give a little support after a c-section
+• wearing a compression girdle to give a little support after a c-section

 • Always Infinity pads - much thinner than the giant pads they give you in the hospital so they feel less "diapery"